The Effect of Mission Duration on LISA Science Objectives: Tests of general relativity

 \section{Tests of general relativity}

 We now ask how the LISA mission duration affects our ability to test general relativity (GR) with LISA.
-We quantify the effect of mission duration by using parametrized tests and inspiral-merger-ringdown consistency tests.
+We quantify the effect of mission duration by using parametrized tests and inspiral--merger--ringdown consistency tests.